developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify what happens when a device turns off as a result of a timeout.

-- If the device stays off for at least the time specified in this Managed Configuration, then when the device is turned back on, a unlock will be required, if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.
+- If the device stays off for at least the time specified in this Managed Configuration, then when the device is turned back on, a unlock is required, if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.

-- If the device stays off for less than the time specified in this Managed Configuration, then when the device is turned back on, no unlock will be required, even if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.
+- If the device stays off for less than the time specified in this Managed Configuration, then when the device is turned back on, no unlock is required, even if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.

 ## Settings UI Configuration

-This Managed Configuration group allows an Administrator using an EMM to configure the behavior of the Settings Menu on a Zebra Android device, especially which features of the Settings Menu will the Device User will be allowed to access.
+This Managed Configuration group allows an Administrator using an EMM to configure the behavior of the Settings Menu on a Zebra Android device, especially which features of the Settings Menu will the Device User is allowed to access.

 ### Settings UI Configuration - Allow Device User Access Quick Settings

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to access the Android Quick Settings Panel UI.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to access the Android Quick Settings Panel UI.

-- If the value ***Off*** is chosen, then any attempt by the Device User to enter the Quick Settings Panel will be ignored.
+- If the value ***Off*** is chosen, then any attempt by the Device User to enter the Quick Settings Panel is ignored.

-- If the value ***On*** is chosen, then attempts by the Device User to enter the Quick Settings Panel will be honored and the Quick Settings Panel UI will be presented on request.
+- If the value ***On*** is chosen, then attempts by the Device User to enter the Quick Settings Panel is honored and the Quick Settings Panel UI is presented on request.

 ### Settings UI Configuration - Allow Device User Control Airplane Mode

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to change the state of Airplane Mode.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change the state of Airplane Mode.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the state of Airplane Mode will be blocked.
+- If the value ***Off*** is chosen, then any attempt by the Device User to change the state of Airplane Mode is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the state of Airplane Mode will be honored.
+- If the value ***On*** is chosen, then attempts by the Device User to change the state of Airplane Mode is honored.

 ### Settings UI Configuration - Allow Device User Control App Notifications

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to configure which application notifications will be generated.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to configure which application notifications is generated.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the configuration of application notifications will be blocked.
+- If the value ***Off*** is chosen, then any attempt by the Device User to change the configuration of application notifications is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the configuration of application notifications will be honored.
+- If the value ***On*** is chosen, then attempts by the Device User to change the configuration of application notifications is honored.

 ### Settings UI Configuration - Allow Device User Control Apps

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to enter the AppInfo section of the Settings Menu where applications can be controlled.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to enter the AppInfo section of the Settings Menu where applications can be controlled.

-- If the value ***Off*** is chosen, then any attempt by the Device User to enter the AppInfo section of the Settings Menu will be ignored.
+- If the value ***Off*** is chosen, then any attempt by the Device User to enter the AppInfo section of the Settings Menu is ignored.

-- If the value ***On*** is chosen, then attempts by the Device User to enter the AppInfo section of the Settings will be honored.
+- If the value ***On*** is chosen, then attempts by the Device User to enter the AppInfo section of the Settings is honored.

 ### Settings UI Configuration - Allow Device User Control Background Data

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to change the usage of Background WWAN data.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change the usage of Background WWAN data.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the usage of Background WWAN data will be blocked.
+- If the value ***Off*** is chosen, then any attempt by the Device User to change the usage of Background WWAN data is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the usage of Background WWAN data will be honored.
+- If the value ***On*** is chosen, then attempts by the Device User to change the usage of Background WWAN data is honored.

 ### Settings UI Configuration - Allow Device User Control Ethernet

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to change the state of the Ethernet adapter.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change the state of the Ethernet adapter.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the state of Ethernet adapter will be blocked.
+- If the value ***Off*** is chosen, then any attempt by the Device User to change the state of Ethernet adapter is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the state of Ethernet adapter will be honored.
+- If the value ***On*** is chosen, then attempts by the Device User to change the state of Ethernet adapter is honored.

 ### Settings UI Configuration - Allow Device User Control Instant Lock

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to change whether or not pressing the Power key causes the device to lock instantly.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change whether or not pressing the Power key causes the device to lock instantly.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change whether or not pressing the Power key causes the device to lock instantly will be blocked.
+- If the value ***Off*** is chosen, then any attempt by the Device User to change whether or not pressing the Power key causes the device to lock instantly is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change whether or not pressing the Power key causes the device to lock instantly will be honored.
+- If the value ***On*** is chosen, then attempts by the Device User to change whether or not pressing the Power key causes the device to lock instantly is honored.

 ### Settings UI Configuration - Allow Device User Control USB

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to change the state of USB.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change the state of USB.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the state of USB will be blocked.
+- If the value ***Off*** is chosen, then any attempt by the Device User to change the state of USB is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the state of USB will be honored.
+- If the value ***On*** is chosen, then attempts by the Device User to change the state of USB is honored.

 ### Settings UI Configuration - Allow Device User Control Unknown Sources

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to change whether applications can be installed from Unknown Sources.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change whether applications can be installed from Unknown Sources.

 - If the value ***Off*** is chosen, then any attempt by the Device User to change whether applications can be installed from Unknown Sources.